wjwei-handsome/wgatools/README.md

 wgatools dotplot -f paf test/testdotplot.paf > out.html
 ```

+By default, INDELs smaller than `50bp` are merged with adjacent match.
+You can also use the parameter `-l, --length` to specify the threshold.

 In Interactive html, you can click on the legend to view only the types of interest, for example:

 ![base2](https://raw.githubusercontent.com/wjwei-handsome/wwjPic/main/img/20240324025906.png)